Skip to content

 • 5 = Very Low Preparedness/Capacity

-• B: SI COADโ€™s preparedness for a coordinated response: Reflects your perspective of the COADโ€™s readiness to provide situational awareness and support to its network based on your engagement and experience.
+• B. SI COAD’s preparedness, your perspective of the COAD’s readiness to provide situational awareness, facilitate coordination, and support to its network during a disaster.

-Hazard Type
+Hazard/Event Type

 Blizzard Storms/Ice Events